badlydrawnben/eleventy-guide/src/posts/026-data-files.md

   ETC
   ```

-If I want to access the data and loop through it, it's already there in Eleventy called `countriesList` (i.e. it's the name of the json file).
+If I want to access the data and loop through it, it's automatically available in Eleventy called `countriesList` (i.e. it's the name of the json file).

 Everything is nested in an array called `results` and the name of the country is called `country`.